StrongPanther/github-portfolio/README.md

 Project 3 - Animated Navigation
 html, css, javascript

-After clicking the button, the navigation is toggled to open and closed.
+After clicking the button, the navigation is toggled to be opened and closed.